CodeScop/Oge-Mai-Field-Guide/darkforestogemonsters.md

 ### * Spirit Ardia (Forward Base)

-Identical to the ones in DFO, but I thought I'd mention the additional location.
+Identical to the ones in DFO, but I thought I'd mention the additional location, especially since they appear there sooner.

 ### * Spirit Castu (Balance)